-This is part 2 of my 4-part series on how to improve your relationship with your parents.
-If you haven’t, read Part 1: A Child’s Wish first.
+This is part 2 of a 4-part series on how to improve your relationship with your parents.
+If you are new to this series, read Part 1: A Child’s Wish first.

-For a long time, I resigned that I would never have the kind of parental-bond I was looking for — at least not in this lifetime.
-Perhaps I would get them via my future parent-in-laws (whoever they may be and if I ever get married), but not with my parents.
-I resigned that this was a wish that would only get fulfilled in another life, in another time.
+For a long time, I resigned that I would never have the kind of parent-child relationship I was looking for — at least not in this lifetime.
+Perhaps I would get it with my future parents-in-law (whoever they may be and if I ever get married), but not with my parents.
+I resigned that this was a wish that would only be fulfilled in another life, in another time.

-I tried to rationalize it, by telling myself that the kind of family bonds I see on television were unreal.
-That they were idealized, and not representative of real life.
-I also told myself maybe they were more typical in the western culture, and not a norm over here in Asia.
+I tried to rationalize it, telling myself that the kind of family bonds I see on TV was unreal.
+That they were idealized and not representative of real life.
+I also told myself that maybe they were more typical in Western culture and not a norm in Asian families.

-But all these rationalizations would prove themselves to be acts of self-denial, especially when I looked outward to my friends’ relationships with their parents.
+But these rationalizations would prove to be self-denial, especially when I looked outward at my friends’ relationships with their parents.

 For example, my friends would talk normally with their parents.
 They were able to discuss upcoming life decisions together.
-They might not hug their parents and say “I love you” to them, but they were able to communicate with one another, compared to the dysfunctional way my parents and I communicated with each other.
+They might not hug their parents and say “I love you,” but they were able to communicate with one another, compared to the dysfunctional way my parents and I communicated with each other.

-My friends would have family lunch/dinners.
-There would be weekday/weekend afternoons/nights when they were unavailable to hang out in social gatherings, because they had to be home to eat with their parents (and siblings).
+My friends would have family lunches/dinners.
+There would be times when they could not hang out because they had to be home to eat with their parents (and siblings).

 My friends had no problems engaging in conversations with their parents, be it over the phone or in person.
-And the conversations would be calm, civilized, and amicable, where no one would snap, shout or yell in anger; neither would anyone be rolling his/her eyes at anyone else.
+The conversations would be calm, civilized, and amicable, where no one would snap, shout or yell in anger; neither would anyone be rolling their eyes at anyone else.

-Some of my friends would go on vacation trips with their parents, from weekend get-aways to neighboring countries, to week-long vacations in new countries.
-They would take photos together, as one happy family.
-Those happy moments together would be etched forever onto the photographs.
+Some of my friends would go on vacations with their parents, from weekend getaways in neighboring countries to week-long trips elsewhere.
+They would take photos together as one happy family, with the happy moments etched forever on the photos.

-The time when reality sunk in the hardest for me was when I was in junior college.
+The one time when reality hit me the hardest was when I was in junior college.

-It was during Meet the Parents Day, an annual school event where all students had to bring their parents to meet the teachers and teachers would share a progress update of how each student was doing to his/her parent.
+It was during Meet-the-Parents Day, an annual school event where all the students had to bring their parents to meet the teachers and the teachers would share a progress update of how each student was doing to their parent.

-On that day, my dad was with me in school to see my form teacher.
-After my teacher was done speaking to us, my dad and I made our way out of the campus — in silence, as would normally be the case when we’re with each other.
+That day, my dad was with me in school to see my form teacher.
+After my teacher was done speaking to us, my dad and I made our way out of the campus — in silence, as was normally the case when we were with each other.

-At this point, I saw a fellow schoolmate, chatting away happily with her father.
+At this point, I saw a fellow schoolmate chatting away happily with her father.
 Both of them were walking around the campus, hand in hand.
-As they were doing that, my schoolmate affectionately linked her arm into her dad’s and leaned onto his shoulder, in a father-daughter way.
+As they were doing that, my schoolmate affectionately hooked her arm through her dad’s arm and leaned onto his shoulder, in a daughter-father way.

-I only caught this for a few seconds from afar, but it etched a deep impression in me.
-When I saw this, I couldn’t help but feel taken aback.
-Suddenly, the realization that it was indeed possible to have a close relationship with one’s parent(s) hit me, hard — especially with it happening right there before me.
+I only caught this for a few seconds from afar, but it carved a deep impression in my heart.
+When I saw this, I was taken aback.
+Suddenly, the realization that it is indeed possible to have a close relationship with one’s parents hit me, hard — especially with it happening right before me.

-As if to jab salt into the wound, there my dad was, standing beside me.
-Both of us looked like 2 strangers standing in the same physical space, whereas my schoolmate and her dad were in front of us – in my opinion, the exemplification of the most perfect father-daughter relationship one could ever wish for.
+To jab salt into the wound, there my dad was, standing beside me.
+Both of us looked like two strangers standing in the same space, whereas my schoolmate and her dad were right in front of us — the exemplification of the closest, most affectionate father-daughter relationship one could hope for.

 The contrast was jarring.
-While I had thought all along that having the ideal parental relationship I seek was an impossibility, it was there in reality, unfolding before me.
+While I had thought all along that having the parent-child relationship of my dreams was impossible, there it was in reality, unfolding before me.

-I felt a wave of envy, followed by a sinking feeling of sadness inside me.
-For a moment there, I wished I was my schoolmate, and I had that relationship she had with her father.
-I wished things were different, and I had different parents.
+I felt a wave of envy, followed by a sinking pit of sadness.
+For a moment, I wished I was my schoolmate and I had the relationship she had with her father.
+I wished things were different and I had different parents.
 I wished I was in a different life.
 I wished I could start my life from scratch and restart my relationship with my parents.
 I wished I wasn’t me.

 Hope and a Vigilant Effort

-After I realized my idealized parent-child relationship does in fact exist in reality, and it is perhaps possible to create the relationship I want with my parents, I tried different things to improve our relationship.
+After realizing that my ideal parent-child relationship did in fact exist in reality, and that it was perhaps possible to create my desired relationship with my parents, I tried different things to improve our relationship.

 I tried to be more patient with my parents.